espnet/espnet/egs2/jvs/tts1/README.md

 $ espnet_model_zoo_download --unpack true --cache_dir downloads kan-bayashi/jsut_tacotron2
 ```

+You can find the other pretrained models in [ESPnet model zoo](https://github.com/espnet/espnet_model_zoo/blob/master/espnet_model_zoo/table.csv).

 3. Replace token list and statistics with pretrained model's one

 Since we use the same language model, we need to use the token list of the pretrained model.